Meazi-M/airbnb-clone-project/README.md

   Used for secondary content like captions or less critical information, providing a lighter tone.

 ---

-## Next Steps

-- Implement these color and typography styles across all pages and components.
-- Maintain consistent use of these styles to ensure a cohesive and visually appealing user interface.

-## importance of a user-friendly design
---A well-designed booking system reduces friction in the user journey, increases conversion rates, and improves customer satisfaction.
-Clear navigation, intuitive interfaces, and responsive design are critical for success.
 ### Importance of Identifying Design Properties in Mockup Design

 1. **Consistency in Visual Design**